Iowa State Fair Historical Timeline

 Burlington hosted the next three Fairs from 1864 to 1866.
 In 1864, a “circular swing” amusement ride was set up on the grounds in Burlington for $50.
 Superintendents were designated by sashes.
 Fair officials happily noted that there was “no necessity for a single interference on the part of the police to suppress disorderly conduct.”

 The 1865 Fair featured a “grand cavalcade,” including the Burlington Cadets in uniform.
 The National Merchant, “an advertising paper,” published the “Fair Journal,” complete with all proceedings pertaining to the Fair.

-At the 1868 Fair, also held in Clinton, silver medals were awarded instead of cash to "extraordinary" exhibits.
-A few stands served "whisky" and beer although sales were prohibited.
+At the 1868 Fair, also held in Clinton, silver medals were awarded instead of cash to “extraordinary” exhibits.
+A few stands served “whisky” and beer although sales were prohibited.
 The Board ordered the stands closed.
-Each day, 2,000 daily programs were distributed at 2 p.m. and in the newspaper.
+Each day, 2,000 daily programs were distributed on the grounds at 2 p.m. and in the local newspaper.